 The Royal Air Force (RAF) Museum in London is one of the best free indoor days out for kids that I’ve taken my children to since starting this website.
 It really is fab and is a great option particularly in bad weather.
 We first visited in March 2018 and returned in January 2020 as we’d heard the museum had undergone refurbishment and a play area had been added.
 It’s an excellent free museum and has so much that will interest children.
+Since writing this review and updating it in September 2020 they have now introduced a booking system so if you do want to go it is free but you need to reserve tickets through their website.

 Where is the Royal Air Force Museum, London?